 Going from relationships to tech and now combining the two to form Icebrkr makes Mark tailor-made for this project.
 If you imagine a Venn diagram that intersects online dating, communication, and product development, Mark would live in that center.

-Our 3 complementary sets of skills, backgrounds and experiences, coupled with a vision that's bigger than anything currently in the industry, give us the ingredients to replace dying products like Match and eHarmony and become the biggest name in online dating.
+Our complementary set of skills, backgrounds and experiences, coupled with a vision that's bigger than anything currently in the industry, give us the ingredients to replace dying products like Match and eHarmony and become the biggest name in online dating.

 Kevin is the Founder & CEO at Icebrkr.
 Icebrkr is developing a mobile app to help serious daters find meaningful relationships using an A.I. chatbot designed to empower users with communication skills and self-confidence.
 Previously, he was a dating coach & Director of Operations at eFlirt Expert (dating/relationships consulting company) He’s coached hundreds of online daters across the U.S. with common pain paints like photo selection, profile writing, & messaging.
 While pursuing his Master’s degree, Kevin studied along side one of the top online academic researchers in the country.
 He’s performed focus groups & written several scholarly papers on self-presentation in online dating profiles.